Multi-Factor Authentication Overview

 Authenticator Extension for Browser

 Users may find that an authenticator extension is more appropriate and works as another option for MFA.
-You'll need to find an extension that is compatible with your browser for configuration.
-This article will provide a quick guide on using an authentication extension.
+Please reach out to your administrator to learn more.

 Setting up MFA in My Account